 The PCH, or Highway 1, is one of the most iconic drives in America.
 We’ve done sections of the drive, and it never disappoints.
 From the fecund forests of Washington to the Golden Gate Bridge in San Francisco to the sunny ocean vibes of Southern California, there’s something for everyone on this beautiful coastal drive.

 Begins and Ends: Seattle, WA to San Diego, CA

-Time Needed: 1650 Miles, It can be done in one week, but 2 weeks is better.
+Time Needed: 1650 Miles, It can be done in one week, but 2 weeks is better (one way).

 Highlights: Olympic National Park, Big Sur, Monterey Bay Aquarium, Redwood National Park, Mendocino, Hearst Castle, Los Angeles, San Diego Zoo, Laguna Beach, Tacos in San Diego